Correspondence Analysis Basic Concepts

 Figure 1 – Survey data

-Note that the chi-square statistic for this contingency table is 164.33, as calculated, for example, by the Real Statistics formula =CHI_STAT(B4:E9).
+Note that the chi-square statistic for this contingency table is 164.33, as calculated, for example, by the Real Statistics formula =CHI_STAT(B4:E9), which is described in Chi-square Independence Testing.
 The inertia statistic is now set to the chi-square statistic divided by the sample size, i.e. 164.33/657 = .2501.

 Proportional Matrix